Applied Ecology & Conservation DUMF3001

 3. Explain the complexity of species-habitat interactions and their importance when devising appropriate conservation strategies taking spatial and temporal factors into account;

-5. Demonstrate: investigative skills through their report which includes critical analysis of data independently acquired; communication skills of their findings in the form of a scientific document; reflection on the adequacy of data acquired, and confidence in drawing up conclusions for their report based on their research.
+5. Demonstrate: investigative skills through their report and oral presentation which includes critical analysis of data independently acquired; communication skills by presenting their findings orally and in written form; reflection on the adequacy of data acquired; and confidence in drawing up conclusions based on their research.

 Minimum Requirement for Award of Credits